 The walkways around your home go a long way in boosting curb appeal.
 Not only do they provide a functional purpose, but they also have the chance to really add aesthetic value.
 As guests pull up to your home, a front paver walkway is the very first impression that they have—and you want to make it a good one.

 There are many considerations to take into account with a walkway.
-Everything from material to the physical layout are important.
+Everything from the material to the physical layout is important.
 Working with a professional will help you get the most out of your project.
 But here are five ideas to help get you started on the process.

 - Go for a Pattern: There are a lot of ways to get creative with a front walkway pattern.
 Whether it’s adding a color pattern, incorporating your family initials or house number, or even integrating a design (such as a circle), you can make your walkway one-of-a-kind with a little bit of creativity.

 - Create Multiple Pathways: There’s no rule that says you must only have one front walkway.
 You could have two walkways that intersect or that even form a circle around a fountain, statue, or tree.
 Whether it’s functional to have more than one walkway or purely for aesthetics, these hardscaped areas can add a lot of interest.

 - Add Lights: Adding landscape lighting to your walkway in the form of path lights or even ones that are built into a nearby retaining wall adds a really important functional quality of making your walkway safer to navigate.
 Of course, lighting also makes your front walkway look beautiful in the evening hours.
 Lighting can go a really long way in boosting the curb appeal of the front of your home.

 - Make it Wide: Instead of a narrow front walkway, opt for something wider—particularly if your walkway gets a lot of traffic.
 If it’s a well-traveled walkway, you likely want it to at least be able to accommodate two adults walking side by side.